End-time Warnings to the People of God

 Mat 24:11 And many false prophets shall rise, and shall deceive many.

-Have you ever wondered why the Lord Jesus Christ made the following statement about those called to the first resurrection?
+Have you ever wondered why the Lord Jesus Christ made the following statement about those called to the first resurrection (Rev 20:5,6)?

 Mat 22:14 For many are called, but few are chosen.

-Mat 24:24 For there shall arise false Christs, and false prophets, and shall show great signs and wonders; insomuch that, if it were possible, they shall deceive the very elect.
-[Greek: chosen; God’s people].
+Mat 24:24 For there shall arise false Christs , and false prophets, and shall show great signs and wonders; insomuch that, if it were possible, they shall deceive the very elect.

-Those that are chosen from among the called are those who obey God rather than men (Act 5:29), false Christs saying they are of Christ and false prophets teaching doctrines that our Lord did not teach.
+Those who are chosen from among the called are those who obey God rather than men (Act 5:29).
+They recognize false Christs and false prophets teaching doctrine that Jesus did not teach or omitting doctrine that should be taught.
+There is only one true doctrine - God's doctrine:

-Mar 13:22 For false Christs and false prophets shall rise, and shall show signs and wonders, to seduce [Greek: meaning to lead astray from truth], if it were possible, even the elect [the chosen of the called].
+Mar 13:22 For false Christs and false prophets shall rise, and shall show signs and wonders, to seduce, if it were possible, even the elect.

 Mat 24:22 And except those days should be shortened, there should no flesh be saved: but for the elect's sake those days shall be shortened.